jakobkmar/hglabor-kits/readme.md

 #### Kit events

-The hglabor-kits can automatically check if a player (of a `PlayerEvent` has the kit).
+hglabor-kits can automatically check if a player (of a `PlayerEvent` has the kit).

 ```kotlin
 kitPlayerEvent<PlayerToggleSneakEvent> {